Monero logo

 P2P Network

-This chapter contains descriptions of Monero's peer to peer network, including messages, flows, expected responses, etc.
+This chapter contains descriptions of Monero's peer to peer network, including messages, flows, etc.

 Levin Protocol